eholmes21601/eholmes21601/README.md

 - 👋 Hi, I’m @eholmes21601
-- 👀 I’m interested in Data Analysis and Data Science.
+- 👀 I’m interested in Data Analysis, Data Science, and mathematics education.
+- I enjoy programming in the R language to find patterns in data.
+- I have a B.S. in mathematics, a M.Ed. in School Leadership, and a Ph.D. in educational research and data analytics.

 <!---